Constructing and Machine Learning Calabi-Yau Five-folds: Introduction

+Calabi-Yau manifolds are of paramount importance in string theory, since they (together with their orbifolds) are the most promising candidates for internal spaces in the compactification mechanism \cite{Candelas:1985en}.
 The simplest example of a Calabi-Yau manifold arises when considering the zero locus of a homogeneous polynomial in the complex projective space.
 The natural generalisation of this setup consists of having a number of homogeneous polynomials living in a product of projective spaces; under some specific conditions, the zero locus of such polynomials defines a Calabi-Yau manifold.
 Spaces obtained using the above prescription are usually referred as complete intersection Calabi-Yau's, or CICY's for short.
 This algebro-geometric construction, first introduced in the seminal work of Candelas \cite{CANDELAS1988493}, was a fundamental result, since it provided a systematic way of producing examples of Calabi-Yau manifolds of complex dimension three.
-CICY 3-folds were fully classified (up to some equivalences, see \cite{Anderson_2008}) in \cite{Candelas:1985en}, counting around 8000 manifolds.
-A number of other techniques were also devised to produce examples of Calabi-Yau manifolds, motivating the community to collect large (sometimes extremely large) data pertaining to such spaces, arranged in massive databases of algebro-geometric information (see \cite{KSdata}, for instance).
-In the age of big data and increased computing power, the databases provided a fertile land for machine learning to be effective.
+CICY three-folds were classified (up to some equivalences, see \cite{Anderson_2008}) in \cite{Green:1987cr}, counting $265$ distinct Hodge diamonds among roughly $8000$ manifolds.
+A number of other techniques were also devised to produce examples of Calabi-Yau manifolds \cite{CANDELAS1990383, kreuzer2000complete, SKARKE_1996}, motivating the community to collect large - sometimes extremely large - sets of data pertaining to such spaces, arranged in massive databases of algebro-geometric information (see \cite{KSdata}, for instance).
+These lists focus mainly on the Hodge numbers, since they play the roles of physical parameters in the lower-dimensional theory obtained via compactification \cite{Candelas:1985en, Bull:2018uow}.
+The importance of such holomorphic invariants, also in the context of pure mathematics, cannot be underestimated: they count the number of classes of K\"ahler metrics and the possible complex deformations, just to mention the two most quoted results.
+In the age of big data and increased computing power, the databases mentioned above also provide a fertile land for machine learning to be effective.
+In fact, employing neural networks to the study of CICY three-folds' Hodge numbers was one of the earliest applications of machine learning to theoretical physics, as was presented in \cite{HE2017564}.
+A number of papers also investigating neural network performances on Calabi-Yau three-folds datasets followed in the subsequent years \cite{Bull:2018uow, Bull:2019cij, Erbin_2021, Berman_2022}.